 On these days, you can fish in certain lakes without a sport fishing license.
 Free Fishing Days provide a great, low-cost way to give fishing a try.

 Fishing in the City Days are designed to educate novice anglers about fishing ethics, fish habits, effective methods for catching fish, and fishing tackle.

 While all fishing regulations, such as bag and size limits, gear restrictions, report card requirements, fishing hours and stream closures remain in effect, there are two days each year when anyone can fish without purchasing a fishing license.

 On Free Fishing Days, every angler must have the appropriate report card if they are fishing for:

 - Salmon in the Smith and Klamath-Trinity River Systems

 Lake Merced (Free only on Free Fishing Days)

 - North Lake Merced: 105 acres.
 Stocked spring, summer, and fall with catchable trout.
-The Concessionaire is supplementing the department’s stocking program.
-An additional North Lake daily fishing access permit is required.
+A North Lake daily fishing access permit is charged.

 - Lake Merced Impoundment: 17 acres.
 Not planted with catchable trout.

 According to fishbrain.com, the best time for fishing is around 6am (when they say they get the most “bites”) and the most popular species caught in the lake are Largemouth bass, River blackfish, and Rainbow trout.
 (This info is from 2022.)